-Posting the job itself, while at first thought may be simple, actually takes some careful consideration.
-Not only do you have to write it in a way that will appeal to your ideal candidates, but you’ll also have to delve into the technical SEO side of job posting to ensure it lands high in Google search rankings, too.
+Although it might seem simple, posting the job itself actually takes some careful consideration.
+Not only do you have to write your job post in a way that will appeal to your ideal candidates, but you’ll also have to delve into the technical SEO side of job posting to ensure it lands high in Google search rankings, too.

 Step A: Keywords